Drywall Repair Handyman

 Factors That Affect the Price

-- Hole size: Under 1 inch = spackle only.
-1–6 inches = mesh patch + compound.
-6+ inches = backer board + new drywall.
+Hole size: Under 1 inch means spackle only.
+1–6 inches requires mesh patch and compound.
+6+ inches means backer board and new drywall material.
+The jump in cost is real because labor and materials both increase.

-- Number of coats: Quality patches need 2–3 coats of compound with drying time between coats.
-Some jobs need a second visit.
+Number of coats: Quality patches need 2–3 coats of compound with drying time between coats.
+Some jobs need a second visit because rushing the drying process creates weak patches that crack in our heat.

-- Ceiling location: Ceiling repairs are harder to reach and harder to blend — expect a 20–40% premium over wall patches.
+Ceiling location: Ceiling repairs are harder to reach and harder to blend.
+Expect a 20–40% premium over wall patches because working overhead is slower and your arms get tired.

 What The Toolbox Pro Includes